How do taxes work if I move out of state and work as an employee from a different state?

 What if I'm only moving temporarily out of state?

-While roughly 20% of Americans moved, or plan to move, due to COVID-19 and the subsequent shift to remote work, Pew Research estimates that only 3% of these moves will be permanent in the long term.
-Even if you plan to return to California some time in the future, but you’re not sure when, you may want to commit to some important decisions now if you’re hoping to avoid unnecessary tax liability.
+While roughly 20% of Americans moved, or plan to move, due to COVID-19 and the subsequent shift to remote work, Pew Research estimates that only 3% of these moves will be permanent.
+Even if you plan to return to California some time in the future, but you're not sure when, you may want to commit to some important decisions now if you're hoping to avoid unnecessary tax liability.

 The California Franchise Tax Board is likely to take a number of factors into consideration to figure out if you've actually left the state for good or if you have enough connections still in California to be considered a resident in the state for tax purposes.
 For example, if you've moved but still have a house in California and belongings in a storage facility, that might indicate that you have not permanently moved out of the state.
 In other words, whether your move is permanent or temporary depends on your particular situation.
 The Franchise Tax Board makes these determinations on a case-by-case basis.